Tirzepatide monograph · Evidence review

 Common side effects are one thing; the label's warnings are another.
 These are less frequent but more consequential, and they are the reason Zepbound is prescribed and monitored by a clinician rather than sold over the counter.

-**Thyroid C-cell tumors (boxed warning).** Tirzepatide caused dose-dependent thyroid C-cell tumors in rats; whether it does so in humans is unknown1.
+Thyroid C-cell tumors (boxed warning).
+Tirzepatide caused dose-dependent thyroid C-cell tumors in rats; whether it does so in humans is unknown1.
 Because of this, Zepbound is contraindicated in anyone with a personal or family history of medullary thyroid carcinoma or Multiple Endocrine Neoplasia syndrome type 21.
 This is a precaution rooted in animal data, not a confirmed human cancer signal — but it is a hard contraindication for the at-risk groups.
+We quote the verbatim label text and weigh the rodent-versus-human evidence in the tirzepatide thyroid cancer warning explained.

-**Acute pancreatitis.** Pancreatitis has been reported with GLP-1-based drugs, and the Zepbound label instructs prompt evaluation if it is suspected and discontinuation if confirmed1.
+Acute pancreatitis.
+Pancreatitis has been reported with GLP-1-based drugs, and the Zepbound label instructs prompt evaluation if it is suspected and discontinuation if confirmed1.
 The reassuring context: a tirzepatide-specific safety analysis examining pancreatitis and biliary events did not find that tirzepatide meaningfully raised pancreatitis risk over comparators in the trial data, though the signal is watched closely10.
 Severe, persistent abdominal pain — classically radiating to the back — warrants urgent medical attention rather than waiting for the next dose.
+We unpack the real rate and the red-flag pattern in tirzepatide and pancreatitis.

 Gallbladder disease.
 Acute cholecystitis was reported in 0.7% of Zepbound users versus 0.2% on placebo1.
 This fits a broader class pattern: a large meta-analysis of GLP-1 receptor agonist trials found a significantly increased risk of gallbladder and biliary disease, more so at higher doses and longer durations and when used for weight loss9.
 Rapid weight loss itself is an independent gallstone risk factor, so part of this is the weight loss, not only the drug.